zulip/zulip/docs/git/reviewing.md

 # Review changes

+**Note** - The following section covers reviewing changes on your local clone.
+Please read the section on [code reviews][zulip-rtd-review] for a guide on reviewing changes by other contributors.

 ## Changes on (local) working tree

 Display changes between index and working tree (what is not yet staged for commit):